giri-10/tacti-kick/README.md

 - **Frontend Framework**: React 18
 - **Styling**: Custom CSS with responsive design
 - **Visualization**: HTML Canvas for pitch and trajectory rendering
-- **Data Management**: JavaScript modules for data handling and transformations
+- **Data Management**: JavaScript for data handling and transformations